NeuroTechX/ntx_slack_archive/neurotechedu.md

  >What ny time is the call tomorrow?
 If I ll be in the hotel will WiFi I will try to join!

+11/1/2017 8:44 PM

+ **sydneyneurotechx** :

+ >francescacoo the call will be happening at 5 pm new york time